DamourYouKnow/learn-javascript/public/lessons/variables/lesson.md

 modify the value of the variable after it is declared.

 <div class="note">

-    <strong>Note:</strong> The keyword <code>var</code> for declaring variables
-    also exists in the language specification, however, the usage of this keyword is no longer recommended.
+**Note**: The keyword `var` for declaring variables also exists in the language specification, however, the usage of this keyword is no longer recommended.

 </div>

 The following code declares a variable named `myNumber` in the first line,